 Star light, Star bright: How Does Light Intensity Change with Distance?

 AbstractHave you ever looked up at the stars at night and wondered how fast they were moving or how far away they were?
 By studying how the brightness of a star changes with distance, you can answer those questions.
-In this astronomy science project, you'll create a model of starlight and use Google's Science Journal app with your smartphone or tablet to discover the key relationship between brightness and distance.
+In this astronomy science project, you'll create a model of starlight and use a sensor app with your smartphone to discover the key relationship between brightness and distance.

 To determine how the light intensity of a point source of light, like a star, changes with distance from that source.

 Do you love looking at the stars?
 No, not the Hollywood kind—the ones in the sky!
 For thousands of years, people have looked up at these faithful pinpoints of light and wondered about those "diamonds in the sky."
 They have used stars as centerpieces for religions, fuel for legends and myths, tools for navigation, and as predictable calendars for planting crops.
 In 1584, though, Giordano Bruno suggested that the stars were objects, much like the Sun, just farther away.
 This idea upset a lot of people, and he was actually killed for this and for other beliefs.
 It would take more than 250 years for people to accept that Bruno was right and take their first distance measurement from Earth to a star.

 Figure 1.
 A photo, taken by Science Buddies founder Kenneth Hess, of 100 billion stars in the Milky Way at the Golden State Star Party.
 (Kenneth L. Hess, 2009.)